Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 The tunnel was a working space, full of utilities.
 Utilities were hazards, especially when the enemy had been given such a generous window to prepare.
 That gas pipe could be rigged to blow for all they knew.

 Irish clicked his radio to acknowledge, and heaved himself a ways over to the left.
-The gravity surged and changed again, and everyone hunkered down as the debris---which was, at least, getting increasingly smashed up and small so it didn’t hit as hard---rained down on them again.
+The gravity surged and changed again, and everyone hunkered down as the debris - which was, at least, getting increasingly smashed up and small so it didn’t hit as hard - rained down on them again.
 A copper ingot clanged off Baseball’s shield and spun past Costello’s head to drop away down the tunnel.

 And this was the *short* bit of their assault.
 At least the next bit wouldn’t have so much loose crap in the air to complicate matters.